 - Returns—Statistical information is calculated based on the return values for the lidar points of the LAS dataset.
 The statistics include the point count, the percentage of points, the z-minimum, and the z-maximum.

 - Classification Flag—Model key, Synthetic, overlap, and withheld flags can be set for each lidar point.
 These flags can be set along with the classification codes.
 The statistics include the point count and the percentage of the lidar points in each encoding flag for the LAS dataset.

 The LAS Files tab on the LAS Dataset Properties dialog box provides detailed information for each contributing LAS file of the LAS dataset.
 You can quickly add or remove LAS files that are currently referenced by the LAS dataset, or initially add files to a newly created LAS dataset.
 Use the Add Files, Add Folders, and Remove buttons to edit the LAS files referenced by the LAS dataset.

-You can change the displayed list of LAS files through the Show drop-down list.
-The following list are the options available to filter the display the LAS files.
+You can change the displayed list of LAS files by clicking the Show drop-down list.
+The following options are available to filter the display of LAS files: